rghv/zejunk/README.md

 zejunk
 ======

-tsttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttthdfshdfssdfdsffd:wq
-tf
- repo for tinkering around with git
+A simple junk repo for tinkering around with git

+To be discarded after use.